 Early into the new century we reviewed the whole structure of our football club and decided that we had lost our roots in youth football and this was having a detrimental effect on our senior side.
 So, we decided to withdraw temporarily from senior football, whilst we rebuilt the lower levels of the club.
 In 2008 we had managed to create a club running 5 sides, from 13 years old through to 18 years old and it became obvious that we needed to consider the next step in our restructuring.
 For two seasons we had a liaison with Welling United, integrating a senior side within Welling United and developed a reserve side initially playing in Kent Division 2 (season 2008/09) and then moving on (2009/10) into the Suburban League South Division.
 This partnership has now come to an end.

 When the opportunity came for us to re-enter senior football as Corinthian Football Club, we did not hesitate to take it.
 Probably 2 years too soon, but the challenge was one we were keen to take.
 We introduced a second senior side playing in the Suburban League to help us progress our u18’s into men’s football.

-For our 20/21 campaign we continue with sides in the SCEFL Premier Division, Suburban League Premier Division, Isthmian u18 East Division as well as the Isthmian South East Division.
+For our 21/22 campaign we continue with sides in the Suburban League Premier Division, Isthmian u18 East Division as well as the Isthmian South East Division.

 CFC Members Handbook